Imperial porcelain factory museum

 The Imperial porcelain factory was founded during the reign of Elizabeth, the daughter of Peter the Great.
 Porcelain was extremely popular and expensive in Europe and many states were struggling to create their own porcelain and those who were successful kept it in secret.
 The recipe of Russian porcelain was invented by Dmitry Vinogradov and the first items made were presented to the empress.

-At the end of 19th century emperor Alexander III ordered to create all orders by royal family in duplicate so that one copy would be held in the porcelain factory museum.
-Today the Museum is a branch of the State Hermitage.
+At the end of 19th century the emperor Alexander III ordered to create all orders by royal family in duplicate so that one copy would be held in the porcelain factory museum.

 The Imperial porcelain factory museum is small but very interesting: you can see items from the most beautiful Russian services, but for me the most mind-blowing part was “soviet propaganda” porcelain.
-Unfortunately it’s prohibited to take pictures in the museum.
+Unfortunately it’s prohibited to take pictures there.

 Address: the museum museum is located out of the city center close to the production plant, its address is Obukhovskoy oborony prospekt, 151.
 (Not far from Lomonosovskaya metro station)